A popular Filipino dessert, this Creamy Leche Flan is an egg-based custard with caramel sauce. It is so simple to make with just a few ingredients.

 A toothpick or a knife inserted in the center should come out clean.
 Baking times will vary depending on the size of the molds.

-PRO TIP: You can also steam them over simmering water (not boiling) for about 30 minutes.
+PRO TIP: You can also steam them on the stove top over simmering water (not boiling) on for about 30 minutes.
 Cover the molds with aluminum foil, as trapped steam can easily get into the flan.

 Leche Flan needs to cool in the pan before refrigerating.
 It will take about 30 minutes until no longer warm to the touch.
 Cover it with plastic wrap and refrigerate a few hours before serving.